RCIC-UCI-Public/website-rcic/docs/source/software/user-installed.rst

 simply substitute module name and version where needed.

 .. attention:: Conda always provides python and a few other applications.
-               For this reason :red:`DO NOT load any python or other modules when loading anaconda/miniconda/mamba modules`.
+               For this reason **DO NOT load any python or other modules when loading anaconda/miniconda/mamba modules**.
 If you do, your environment will have problems.

 .. attention:: Note, if you previously tried to install conda packages make sure that your :tt:`$HOME/.bashrc`